apereo/apereo.github.io/_posts/cas/2017-10-17-cas-jwt-authn-with-duo.md

 ## Configure Application

-CAS [needs to be taught](https://apereo.github.io/cas/development/installation/JWT-Authentication.html) the security properties of the JWT so it can unpack and validate it and produce the relevant authenticated session.
+CAS [needs to be taught](https://apereo.github.io/cas/development/installation/JWT-Authentication.html) the security properties of the JWT to unpack and validate it and produce the relevant authenticated session.
 For a given authentication request, CAS will try to find the matching record for the application in its registry that is capable of validating JWTs.
 If such a record is found and the request is in fact accompanied by JWT credentials, the credential is validated and the service ticket issued.

 My CAS overlay is already equipped with the [relevant configuration module](https://apereo.github.io/cas/development/installation/JWT-Authentication.html) and my application record using [the JSON service registry](https://apereo.github.io/cas/development/installation/JSON-Service-Management.html) looks something like this: